Old Fashioned, Salt and Sugar Home-Cured Bacon

 About this Recipe

-When I fried up some of my bacon for my grandma who is 101 years old the first thing she said was “this takes me back.”
+As I cooked up some bacon for my grandma, who was an incredible 101 years young, she looked at me with a smile and said, “this takes me back.”

-She said food used to have a fuller, richer taste, BLTs were made with “real” bacon and homegrown tomatoes and lettuce.
-It all naturally had amazing flavor with none of the preservatives and flavor enhancers that are found in food today.
-We have lost some things in the name of progress, tomatoes that ship well are not what a tomato was meant to be.
-The subtle flavors of this bacon are much more pronounced and will only get better with a bit of time.
-It is life-changing!
+She reminisced about how food used to have a fuller, richer taste, where BLTs were crafted with “real” bacon alongside homegrown tomatoes and crisp lettuce.
+Every bite was bursting with authentic flavor, free from the preservatives and artificial enhancers that have become all too common today.
+In our quest for convenience, we’ve lost touch with what truly matters; tomatoes that travel well are not what a tomato was meant to be.
+The delicate flavors of this bacon are far more pronounced and will only deepen with time.
+It’s nothing short of transformative!

 Food Preservation Safety